Jump Main Menu. Go directly to the main content (Acces key S)

 He has received numerous awards and distinctions, including the Academy of Paris Grand Prix, the 1991 Grammy, the Sir Lawrence Olivier Prize and the 1996 Albert Schweitzer Music Award.
 He is holder of the Gold Medal of the Spanish Institute of New York, the Gold Medal of the City of Vienna, the Gold Medal for Fine Arts, the Gold Medal of the City of Barcelona and the Gold Medal of the Regional Government of Catalonia.
 He is Commander of the French Order of Arts and Letters and Chevalier of the National Order of the Legion of Honour of the French Republic, Knight Grand Cross and Grand Officer of the Italian Republic, Grand Order of Merit of the Republic of Austria and UNESCO Goodwill Ambassador.
 He holds honorary doctorates from the University of Barcelona, the Universities of Loughborough and Sheffield (GB), the Mendeleyev University of Moscow (Russia) and the University of Camerino (Italy).
 He is Kammersänger of the Vienna State Opera, as well as a lifetime member of the same theatre, Honorary Member of the Royal Academy of Music of London, Honorary Member of the European Society for Medicine, Honorary Trustee of the European Society for Medical Oncology, Honorary Member of the Leukaemia Support Group, Honorary President of the Julián Gayarre International Singing Competition and Honorary President of the London Arts Orchestra.

-Alfredo Kraus (Las Palmas de Gran Canaria, Spain, 1927 - Madrid, Spain, 1999) enrolled, in 1956, in the Milan Conservatory, where he had Mercedes Llopart for a teacher.
+Alfredo Kraus (Las Palmas de Gran Canaria, Spain, 1927 – Madrid, Spain, 1999) enrolled, in 1956, in the Milan Conservatory, where he had Mercedes Llopart for a teacher.
 He entered for the Geneva International Song Contest, reaching the finals and, there and then, signed his first contract to make his debut with the opera Rigolleto in Cairo.
-His international launch took place in Lisbon, singing La Traviata with Maria Callas.
+His international launch took place in Lisbon, singing La traviata with Maria Callas.
 From then on he began a dazzling career that took him to the world’s most important theatres.
-Among the works which have been his most outstanding successes are Werther, Lucía, La Traviata, Manon, Falstaff, Puritanos, Cossi fan tutte, The Tales of Hoffman, Don Juan, La sonámbula and La favorita.
+Among the works which have been his most outstanding successes are Werther, Lucía of hammermoor, La traviata, Manon, Falstaff, Puritanos, Così fan tutte, The Tales of Hoffman, Don Giovanni, La sonámbula and La favorita.
 1990 saw the creation of the Alfredo Krauss International Singing Competition, which is held biannually in different cities in the world and whose finals are held in Las Palmas de Gran Canaria.
 As an unprecedented honour in the history of a living artist, the auditorium of Las Palmas de Gran Canaria, opened in 1997, was named the “Alfredo Krauss Auditorium”.
 He was to give his last performance there, which marked the end of his dazzling career.

-The most stylish of performers of works of great difficulty, he was awarded numerous prizes and honours: the National Prize for Lyric Theatre, the Golden Stall of the Canaries (1976), the Gold Medal of Las Palmas (1980), the Gold Bellini (1981), the Medal for Merit in Fine Arts (1981), the Cravat of a Knight Commander of Arts and Letters of France (1984) and Italy’s Caruso Prize (1987).
+The most stylish of performers of works of great difficulty, he was awarded numerous prizes and honours: the National Prize for Lyric Theatre, the Golden Stall of the Canaries (1976), the Gold Medal of Las Palmas (1980), the Gold Bellini (1981), the Medal for Merit in Fine Arts (1981), commander of Arts and Letters of France (1984) and Italy’s Caruso Prize (1987).

 He has sung duos with singers from other genres, such as Carlos Santana, Alejandro Fernández and Caetano Veloso.
 Together with John Denver and Julie Andrews, he recorded The Sound of Christmas, which won an Emmy Award.
 He has made several films with Zeffirelli and has also directed numerous operas on the world’s most prestigious stages.
 He published an autobiography in 1983, My First 40 Years.
 He has given benefit concerts, which have raised millions of dollars, for the victims of the 1985 earthquake in Mexico, as well as for the people affected by the hurricanes Katrina and Paulina.
-He has been director of the Washington Opera since 1994, director of the Los Angeles Opera since 2003, as well as chairing the organisation Europa Nostra, which brings together several hundred non-profit organisations devoted to overseeing Europe’s Cultural Heritage.
+He has been director of the Washington Opera from 1994 to 2010, director of the Los Angeles Opera from 2003 to 2019, as well as chairing the organisation Europa Nostra, which brings together several hundred non-profit organisations devoted to overseeing Europe’s Cultural Heritage.
 As a singer, his repertoire includes 130 roles and he has recorded over one hundred discs.

 In April 2010, the Spanish tenor made his reappearance at the Teatro alla Scala with Simón Bocanegra, after overcoming cancer of the colon.
 This same role earned him a record ovation at Madrid’s Teatro Real, with 25 minutes of applause.